codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

 ## Using `when` to run or skip builds

-That’s not entirely correct.
-We would run script if the watched paths or codemagic.yaml was updated at some point there is no build that finished successfully since the last modification of watched files/dirs and codemagic.yaml

 In addition to [build triggers](#build-triggers) and [branch filtering](#tracking-specific-branches), you can further specify and automate workflow behavior by using `when` keyword to run or skip a build depending on the specified `changeset` and `condition` states.

 ### Using `changeset` inside `when`